 Video: Moving objects with Content Aware Move

-Easily move objects in a photo and and have the background automatically filled in.
+Easily move objects in a photo and let the background automatically fill in.

 Remove spots and unwanted objects